-The winery is situated in the Oak Knoll District and is surrounded by 10 planted vineyard acres including Cabernet Sauvignon, with small amounts of Petite Verdot and Cabernet Franc.
+Silenus Vintners is situated in the Oak Knoll District and is surrounded by 10 planted vineyard acres including Cabernet Sauvignon, with small amounts of Petit Verdot and Cabernet Franc.
 Despite appearing to be on the valley floor this is not technically valley floor property.
-Rather it is benchland, containing soils that have eroded down over the years from the Mayacamas mountains which form the western border of their property.
+Rather it is bench land, containing soils that have eroded down over the years from the Mayacamas mountains which form the western border of their property.
 In addition, there are deep rich alluvial soils on site in part deposited from the nearby Dry Creek (which is not always dry).

-The 2005 Merlot was their first ever wine released.
-The fruit for this wine is from Bob’s original vineyard which he has since sold.
-With a high end Napa winery such as Shafer purchasing the fruit from this vineyard you know its high quality terroir.
-The production is extremely small but the wine is not.
-This is a huge Cabernet lovers Merlot!
+The 2005 Ideology Merlot was their first ever wine released.
+The fruit for this wine was from Bob’s original vineyard (which was sold many years ago).
+Well-regarded Shafer Vineyards used to purchase fruit from this vineyard.
+The production is extremely small, but the wine is not.
+This is a Cabernet Sauvignon lovers Merlot.
 It is rich in color, aroma and flavor.
-Interesting baking spices, blackberry and dark chocolate are found on the bouquet followed by a rich, layers of dark fruit flavor anchored by bold tannins.
-We think this will have great ageability and will continue to evolve both in complexity and types of flavors.
-As of press time no website exists for Ideology Cellars but you can find more information on the main winery site: www.ideologycellars.com
+Intriguing baking spices, blackberry and dark chocolate are found on the bouquet followed by rich layers of dark fruit anchored by bold tannins.
+We think this wine will age very well and will continue to evolve both in complexity and types of flavors for years to come.